Here’s a challenge: the next time you order tequila, consider sipping it instead of taking it as a shot.

 BEST FOR SHOWING OFF

 1942’s Long, slender bottle immediately jumps out at you.
 Incredibly smooth, with caramel undertones and a distinct flavor, this is made in small batches and aged about 2.5 years.
-It’s a truly delicious tequila, and has made names for itself as one to turn heads.
-Get yourself a bottle of this next time you’re going wild and have a little extra coin to throw around!
+It’s a truly delicious tequila and has made a name for itself as a bottle to turn heads.
+Get yourself a bottle of this next time you’re going wild and have a little extra coin to throw around.
 We suggest pairing this with a Tomahawk steak as big as the restaurant will allow.
 While the $160 price tag might make you think twice, this is a premium spirit for people who aren’t messing around.

 Casamigos is a favorite among the Hollywood crowd, thanks to its co-founder George Clooney, but it’s actually got a lot of substance to go with its style.
 One of the smoothest, most natural tasting tequilas on our list, Casamigos is made in the Jalisco highlands from 100% agave.
 Clooney, and co-founder Rande Gerber, said they wanted to make, “the best-tasting, smoothest Tequila and Mezcal that didn’t have to be covered up with salt or lime.”